gsalaman/astro_notes/journal.md

 ## Fits viewer notes
 Binning is the process of combining surrounding pixels to create a master pixel.
 2x2 binning takes your orignal image, and takes every 4 pixels to create a "super pixel"...but that means you lose half (quarter?) your resoluion....3kx3k goes to 1500x1500.

+## focus notes
+With diagonal, we were out about 5.5 cm.
+Diagonal adds somewhere between 10-11 cm...makeing a total of somewhere in the 16 cm range.
+Now, meauring the WO extender...its only about 6.5"cm...meaning I need another 10cm!

 # 5-16-23 Fraser with the TV-85
 So after last night, I decided to make the trek to Fraser for some imaging.
 Skies 5-2-3, but WOW.